ywamsendai/ywamsendai-website/content/en/dts/what.md

 The DTS is a nineteen-week bilingual programme blending classroom learning, small group activities, personal reflection, practical service, and community living.

-The training comes in two parts: training phase and outreach phase.
+The training comes in two parts: lecture phase and outreach phase.